During this extraordinary – and hopefully, once-in-a-lifetime event, – you may be feeling bombarded with lots of information.

 Student Life has established a site specifically where students can unwind and get away from all the messages about the coronavirus.

 Human Resources has initiated a series of wellness seminars for staff.
 These provide opportunities to link in real time with colleagues and receive expert advice and suggestions for how to keep well.

-6 Wellbeing suggestions for this week
+6 Wellbeing suggestions

 Sexual Health and Wellbeing

 How often do we think about the routine choices and changes we make to maintain a sense of safety.
 Check out this blog to read an interesting discussion on “what is the right amount of panic?”.